 Even little actions like this can impact your customer’s view of your brand.
 Harness the power of well-crafted copy in emails that aren’t directly related to your marketing efforts.

 eCommerce writers for D2C stores likely have access to an owned email list, unlike marketplaces, where sellers are often forbidden from emailing buyers with marketing materials.
 This means you’ll need to learn how to craft a nurture campaign to move someone from interest to purchase.

 You may also need abandoned cart emails, new product announcements, and upsell campaigns meant to turn buyers into repeat customers.

 Wrapping up – Key functions of a freelance eCommerce writer

-Strong eCommerce copy is informative and value driven.
+Strong eCommerce copy is informative and value focused.
 You have to build trust to drive long-term relationships.
-While your copy should function for both sales and driving value, no amount of sales-only copy is enough to retain customers over the long run.
+While your copy should drive both sales and value, no amount of sales-only copy is enough to retain customers in the long run.

-Leverage an eCommerce writer to take on numerous functions and operate in marketing, sales, and communication.
+Hire an eCommerce writer to take on numerous functions and operate across marketing, sales, and communication.
 Depending on the size of your business, they might also be responsible for marketing research, direct outreach, and long-term content testing and management.